tima2396/victorina/README.md

 ### Model-View-Controller

 There is one more interesting requirement in this challenge.
-You need to follow the [design pattern Wikipedia] called [Model-View-Controller] [wikipedia mvc] (MVC).
+You need to follow the [design pattern] called [Model-View-Controller] (MVC).
 Before you start making releases, make sure you can answer the following questions:

 - What is Model?
 - How is View used?